List of Mad Men characters: Bert Cooper

 Cooper's most notable characteristics are his eccentricities and being an aficionado of Japanese art and culture.
 His office is decorated in a Japanese motif with shoji dividers, the erotic illustration The Dream of the Fisherman's Wife, among other items such as a late period red painting by Mark Rothko.
 Also, inspired by Japanese customs, he requires visitors to remove their shoes before entering his office and also walks around the rest of the Sterling Cooper offices in his socks.

 In contrast with many of his colleagues Cooper abstains from smoking and even lectures Roger about being dependent on smoking.
 He does not drink often, either, but will occasionally celebrate with a drink of brandy or elderflower liqueur.

 He is a member of the Republican Party and a devotee of Ayn Rand.
 He gets Sterling Cooper involved with the 1960 Nixon campaign, providing advertising services to the campaign gratis.
 His conservative ideology can be seen to clash with some of the younger characters as the series progresses through the 1960s as he states, “Civil rights is a slippery slope to socialism.” and his support of the Vietnam War to contain communism in South East Asia.
 Cooper also seems to harbor some racist feelings, as evidenced in the Season 7 episode "A Day's Work" when, after, Joan has reassigned Dawn Chambers to the reception desk, Cooper complains that visitors to the agency are greeted by someone who is black.
 Cooper is more progressive when it comes to acceptance of Asian cultures due to his interest in Japan, admonishing Roger when he attempts to sabotage a client meeting with Honda due to his unresolved anger at Japan over World War II.
+He champions Joan becoming a partner in the agency and encourages her career growth.
 He is also accepting of his sister being in a same-sex relationship.